andypotatohy/roast/README.md

 standardized volume conductor model for EEG source localization and tES targeting.](https://www.sciencedirect.com/science/article/pii/S1053811915011325) NeuroImage,140, 150-162

+If you also use the targeting feature (`roast_target`), please cite these:

+TO BE ADDED...

 ROAST was supported by NIH through grants R01MH111896, R01MH111439, R01NS095123, R44NS092144, R41NS076123, and by [Soterix Medical Inc](https://soterixmedical.com/).

 ## Notes

-Version 2.x is incompatible with simulation data generated by Version 1.x.
-V2.6 is incompatible with V2.1 and earlier versions.
+Version 3.0 is incompatible with simulation data generated by Version 2.7 and earlier versions.
 If you do not have Matlab, there is [a Docker version](https://hub.docker.com/r/amiklos/roast/).
 ROAST was not designed to build models for pathological heads, but there are plans to add this capability in the future versions.

 ## License

 General Public License version 3 or later.
+See LICENSE.md for details.

 This software uses free packages from the Internet, except Matlab, which is a proprietary software by the MathWorks.
 You need a valid Matlab license to run this software.